gamzabox/humble-ai-cli/README.md

 - Interactive REPL with streaming responses and “Thinking…” indicators.
 - Remembers conversation context per session and persists transcripts to `~/.humble-ai-cli/sessions/`.
 - Optionally chunks context messages when `contextChunkSize` is set, splitting at the configured BPE token limit to avoid oversized prompts.
+- Limits how many prior turns are sent back to the model via the `contextRetentionTurns` setting (defaults to the last 3 turns, supports disabling or sending the full history).
 - Works with either OpenAI or Ollama providers as defined in `~/.humble-ai-cli/config.json`.
 - Ships with a built-in system prompt and appends optional user rules from `~/.humble-ai-cli/user-rules.md`.
 - Built-in slash commands: